tamara-nano/ducks4_wovar/README.md

 | Chr10_D4Z4 | B+ | X- | BinI site intact, XapI site absent |
 | Hybrid_D4Z4 | B- | X- | neither site intact — hybrid/mix unit |

-Sites are detected with up to 1 mismatch tolerance (fuzzy matching) to account for SNVs that disrupt restriction sites without abolishing the unit's identity.
+Sites are detected with up to 1 mismatch tolerance (fuzzy matching) to account for SNVs that disrupt restriction sites.
 Exact matches and fuzzy matches (mm=1) are reported separately in the BED output.

 Per-RU consensus is built by majority vote across all reads covering each RU position.
 Confidence = fraction of reads agreeing with the majority call.
 RUs with fewer than 3 covering reads are flagged as `low_coverage`; RUs where fewer than 60% of reads agree are flagged as `ambiguous_consensus`.